Everyone is watching from Hezbollah as tensions rise on the border with Israel | ExBulletin

 “But the decision to go to war traditionally falls on Israel.”

-Hezbollah and the Palestinians Hamas, both designated as terrorist groups by Israel and much of the West, have fixed the fences after ending on opposite sides of the Syrian war a decade ago.
+Hezbollah and Palestinian Hamas, both designated as terrorist groups by Israel and much of the West, have fixed the fences after ending on opposite sides of the Syrian war a decade ago.

 Hezbollah, founded in the 1980s to fight the Israeli occupation of southern Lebanon, has grown into Iran’s top regional representative with operations in Syria, Iraq and Yemen.